COVID Vaccine In New York: With Thousands Of Appointments Now Available, Some Local Leaders Voice Concerns About Vaccine Hesitancy

 NEW YORK (CBSNewYork) — There’s good news for qualified New Yorkers looking to get vaccinated.

-The challenge to secure COVID vaccine appointments is apparently easing up as thousands of spots become available.READ MORE: Flexibility Key For New York Schools Planning Graduation Ceremonies For Class Of 2021
+The challenge to secure COVID vaccine appointments is apparently easing up as thousands of spots become available.READ MORE: COVID Hospitalizations Across Tri-State Area Reach Lowest Point In 4 Months

 If you tried getting a vaccine appointment in March, you likely can relate to the frustration of countless people who tried for hours, sometimes days, trying to secure a spot.